muydanny/backend-curriculum-site/module2/lessons/sql_and_ar_workshop.md

 ## Solutions
 You can compare your work to our `sql-and-ar-workshop-solutions` branch [here](https://github.com/turingschool-examples/set-list-7/tree/sql-and-ar-workshop-solutions).
-Note, however, that the solutions we found are ___not the only___ correct solutions - yours may be strucutrally different especially when writing in AR, and that is ok!
+Note, however, that the solutions we found are ___not the only___ correct solutions - yours may be structurally different especially when writing in AR, and that is ok!
 As long as the tests for each method pass, your query is likely good.